Advertisement

 Overall, they found that vitamin D supplements had a more pronounced effect on:

-• People with darker skin tones (likely due to lower baseline levels of vitamin D5)
+- People with darker skin tones (likely due to lower baseline levels of vitamin D5)

-• Those with low vitamin D status to begin with (15 ng/mL as measured via a blood test)
+- Those with low vitamin D status to begin with (15 ng/mL as measured via a blood test)

-• People with a BMI less than 30 (yes, BMI is not a good measure of health but it is commonly still used in scientific research)
+- People with a BMI less than 30 (yes, BMI is not a good measure of health, but it is commonly still used in scientific research)

-• Adults 50 years and older (who are more prone to both vitamin D deficiency and cardiometabolic issues)
+- Adults 50 years and older (who are more prone to both vitamin D deficiency and cardiometabolic issues)

 Take a personalized approach to vitamin D supplementation

 The researchers emphasized the need to take a personalized approach to supplementation.
-The value of 3,320 IU isn’t meant to be a goal for everyone to aim for, as some will require more than that to reach and maintain optimal vitamin D levels and some folks may need less.
+The value of 3,320 IU isn't meant to be a goal for everyone to aim for, as some will require more than that to reach and maintain optimal vitamin D levels, and some folks may need less.

-The first step in determining what’s right for you is to get a vitamin D blood test.
-You can choose from at-home testing options (like these) to talk to your physician about adding the vitamin D test to your next set of labs.
+The first step in determining what's right for you is to get a vitamin D blood test.
+You can choose from at-home testing options (like these) or talk to your physician about adding the vitamin D test to your next set of labs.

-Now, while vitamin D sufficiency is considered to be greater than 30 mg/mL, optimal levels are even higher at 50 ng/mL
+Now, while vitamin D sufficiency is considered to be greater than 30 mg/mL, optimal levels are even higher at 50 ng/mL.

 Vitamin D supplements come in a range of doses to help get you there.
-For most people to achieve optimal levels, a daily supplement of 5,000 IU is recommended
+For most people to achieve optimal levels, a daily supplement of 5,000 IU is recommended.

 The takeaway